-Huge thanks to Ella for her story and photos!
+Huge thanks to Ella for her story!
 Hopefully this bit of inspiration will drive some of our readers to get out there this weekend, seek out some BAM!s, and embrace some crying/screaming/laughing/singing.

 Even Outward Bound instructors get “Outward Bounded”.
 Even we get pushed beyond our limits; even we discover strength in ourselves we didn’t know we had.
 We have BAM!s (Beauty Appreciation Moments) that quench souls we hadn’t realized were so thirsty.
 We feel wild triumph on the top of a mountain and the unspoken gratitude shared between adventurers at that moment.
 We fail miserably and epically.

 If we didn’t, if we never had those painful, exhausting, exalting, life-affirming experiences in our own lives, we would never do this work.
 For how could we express our love of these wild places better than by presenting our students with the same chance at struggle, glory and discovery?
 We want to share our secret: this is living.
 This is joy.

 I seek out these Outward Bound-esque experiences in my own life on climbing trips.
 They’re similar to our courses: multiple days of sometimes terrifying fun in the most beautiful places in the world.
 I can almost guarantee these few things will happen: I will form stronger bonds with my fellow climbers; I will learn something new about the sport and myself; I will scare myself silly, and I will cry.
 For each climb there is a pattern: excitement, nervousness, focus, fear, relief and accomplishment.
 Wash, rinse and repeat four…five…eight times in one day and see that you’re not a little wrung out, too.
 Surround yourself with an incredibly supportive, psyched crew and the tears are bound to come.